Vasota Fort Trek and Lake Side Camping

 Bus: Satara is very well connected by road from Mumbai.
 The frequency of buses is quite high, and usually, bus leaves in the night from Mumbai.
 It will take around 6-7 hrs to reach Satara from Mumbai.

-Train: Satara has good rail connectivity from Mumbai, Pune and rest of the country.
+Train: Satara has good rail connectivity from Mumbai, Pune and the rest of the country.

 Where to Stay?